-Is the language of each page properly identified in the code for your website/application?
+Is the main language of the content properly identified in the code on each page of your site or application?

 Why is this important

-Specifying the main language for the content enables user agents to present the characters accurately and assistive technologies to load the appropriate pronunciation values.
+Specifying the main language of page content within the code enables browsers to present the font characters accurately and also supports assistive technologies that translate text to synthetic speech to use the correct pronunciation.
 This allows users of all abilities to better understand the material presented.

 Whom does it benefit?

-so that I can comprehend the material presented.
+so that I can more easily comprehend the material presented.